omoefe-dukuye/SendIT/README.md

 ## Implemented Features
 * Users can create a parcel delivery order
 * Users can fetch all parcel delivery orders they have made
-* Users can fetch a specific order to view details
+* Users can fetch a specific order to view details(Google maps included)
 * Users can cancel an order
+* Users can change the destination of a parcel
+* Users can cancel a parcel delivery order
+* Admin can change the status of a parcel delivery order
+* Admin can change the current location of a parcel
+* Admin can access all orders in the app
+* Users get a mail when admin changes the status or location of a parcel

 ## Project Management
 Project is managed [here](https://www.pivotaltracker.com/n/projects/2223621) using the project management tool, [Pivotal Tracker](https://www.pivotaltracker.com).

-## Templates
-UI templates are hosted on Github pages [here](https://un-tethered.github.io/SendIT/UI)

 ## Technologies Used
 * [Node.js](https://nodejs.org) - A runtime environment based off of Chrome's V8 Engine for writing Javascript code on the server.